Swiss-Polar-Institute/science-data-utils/README.md

 In order to simply extract the latitude and longitude from the cruise track data for the respective bottle files and save these into a separate .btl file for each cast, see the files `<match_bottle_times_positions.sh>`, which uses `<get_bottle_firing_times.py>` and `<get_positions.py>`.

+## Credits

+This code has been authored by Carles Pina Estany and Jenny Thomas.

+## License

+This code is provided under the MIT license.
+Please see the LICENSE file for more information.